Alexander-Barth/NCDatasets.jl/docs/src/tutorials.md

 context: HTTP^ Basic: Access denied.
 ```

-When there is an error on the service side (500 internal server error), you might get the following error:
+When there is an error on the server side (500 internal server error), you might get the following error:

 ```
 syntax error, unexpected $end, expecting SCAN_ATTR or SCAN_DATASET or SCAN_ERROR